Members Handbook

 Number of games played: Seven with short deuce system

-At other times, club members are welcome to arrange their own games with other members, aided by our club WhatsApp group.
-This group is purely for arranging tennis games with other members (club balls are not provided for these games) and for official announcements.
+This group is purely for official announcements and for arranging tennis games with other members (club balls are not provided for these games).

-1 OHTC-Lite for non tennis related content and general banter.
-2 PickleBall is for those who are interested in playing Pickleball.
-To join any of these groups, please speak to a Tennis Committee Member to get added or email chairman.ohtc@gmail.com
+To join OHTC-Lite or Pickleball, please speak to a Tennis Committee Member to get added or email chairman.ohtc@gmail.com

 The club will normally arrange American Tournaments and a Club Championship for adult members during the year.
-The club plays in a number of interclub Leagues, which means the courts are sometimes required for match play and notice will be given of such events.
+The club plays in a number of interclub leagues, which means the courts are sometimes required for matchplay and notice will be given of such events.
 We also have a “singles” box league that runs from April - September for those members who want to improve their singles.
+Dates and details can be found on our website under the “Competitions” tab

 Coaching: